-In the afternoon, you will travel back towards Puno, where you will discover the Floating Islands of Uros, where your guide will explain the history of the area.
+This morning, you will be picked up from the port of Puno and taken to the floating islands of Uros on Lake Titicaca, approximately 25 minutes by boat.
+Visiting two of these floating islands, your guide will explain the history of the area.
 You will also have the opportunity to speak with some of the residents, which will help you to understand their way of life and gain a cultural insight into this fascinating place.
-You will then head back to Puno, where your hotel will be.
+After, you will continue to the island of Taquile.
+Protected as a UNESCO World Heritage Site and once a stronghold of the Inca, you'll find wonderful textiles made by the island's men here.
+You will tour the island and enjoy lunch before transferring back to Puno.
 Today's sightseeing is a full day.
 This day is at altitude (3,820m).